yingjialong/obsidian-CloudStorage/README.md

 - **Link Updates**: The plugin updates file links in your notes automatically.
 Review your notes after bulk uploads to ensure everything looks correct.
 - **Internet Connectivity**: Ensure you have a stable internet connection when performing large uploads.
 - **File Type Considerations**: Be mindful of the file types you're uploading, especially if you're using the whitelist/blacklist feature.
+- **Free Egress Policy**: Our free data transfer (egress) is intended for reasonable use.
+If your monthly downloads consistently exceed your stored data volume, your account may be subject to limitations.
+For example, storing 1 TB and downloading up to 1 TB monthly is acceptable, but regularly exceeding this ratio may result in service restrictions.

 ## Troubleshooting